 “When we get into whether probiotics are helpful for healthy kids, it’s sort of like multivitamins,” Merenstein says.
 “My kids take multivitamins, but the data supporting them is pretty poor.
-The evidence is not there, but at the same time, multivitamins are not going to hurt them.”
+The evidence is not there.
+But at the same time, multivitamins are not going to hurt them.”

-Baby Probiotics for Specific Conditions
+Best Baby Probiotics for Specific Conditions

-Colic: “The probiotic L. reuteri DSM 17938 has been well studied for infants with colic, and the best studies are those done on breastfed babies,” Merenstein says.
+Colic: “The probiotic L. reuteri DSM 17938 has been well-studied for infants with colic, and the best studies are those done on breastfed babies,” Merenstein says.
 “It won’t get rid of colic completely, but it will decrease crying time.”
 Some research suggests L. reuteri DSM 17938 may also relieve gastrointestinal upset associated with colic.
 This strain is found in BioGaia Protectis products, available as drops for infants or chewable tabs for older children, as well as Gerber Soothe Probiotic Colic Drops, Gerber Good Start Soothe Powder Infant Formula, and Pedia-Lax Probiotic Yums.

-How to Buy Baby Probiotics
+How to Buy Baby the Best Baby Probiotics

-Merenstein also advises parents to check out the International Scientific Association for Probiotics and Prebiotics’ website.
+Merenstein also advises parents to check out the International Scientific Association for Probiotics and Prebiotics website.
 This research-based organization has created several short, easy-to-understand videos and infographics on how probiotics work and how to choose the best products.

 As a final note, Merenstein says that when shopping for probiotics, always check the Supplement Facts panel to make sure the strain or strains are listed precisely.
 Each probiotic name should include the genus (such as Lactobacillus, sometimes shortened to L.), the species (such as reuteri), and a set of numbers or letters to indicate the exact strain.

 “If a label doesn’t list three names for the probiotic, then the company isn’t being entirely truthful, and you really can’t know what’s in the product,” Merenstein says.
 “For example, if it says just Lactobacillus or acidophilus, or it says only L. reuteri with no number after it, then you don’t know what you’re getting.
-That doesn’t mean that product won’t do a child any good, but without all the information, it’s hard to tell.”
+That doesn’t mean that product won’t do a child any good.
+But without all the information, it’s hard to tell.”